value-scaling/value-scaling.github.io/src/maintext/main.md

 :::jumpbox id="model_scaling":::

 Now, we’ll additionally leverage incorporate model size into our fit.
-To do so, we will use our knowledge of the TD-overfitting phenomenon (discussed in the appendix of this post), which prescribes how batch sizes must be set when model size is changed.
+To do so, we will use our knowledge of the TD-overfitting phenomenon (see [deep dive](#deep-dive-how-does-overfitting-manifest-with-model-size-scaling)), which prescribes how batch sizes must be set when model size is changed.
 Long story short, we find that data efficiency scales as a sum of power laws with respect to the UTD and model size.
 (In Section 6 of our new paper, we also run a sensitivity analysis to show the importance of using the right batch size.)

 ![Data iso contours](/assets/images/data_iso_contour.mp4 "**Figure 7:** Each contour is the curve attaining the same fitted data efficiency to achieve a given target performance $J$.
 The budget-optimal UTD and model size are marked with stars."){width=600px}